M66B/FairEmail/FAQ.md

 and that free apps may have a catch, like sending privacy sensitive information to the internet.
 There are no privacy violating ads in the app either.

-I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
+I have been working on FairEmail almost every day for more than three years, so I think the price is more than reasonable.
 For this reason there won't be discounts either.

 <br />